Nets-mobile-acceptance/Netaxept-Sample-Backend/pia-sample-merchant/readme.md

 # Installation
 1) Edit credentials to the file etc/secrets/secrets.properties
-   Enter the test credentials as supplied by Netaxept **(Note: There are Unit tests which verifies the connection to Netaxept, thus these tests require correct credentials.)**
-   Enter the test credentials as supplied by Netaxept or add "-DskipTests" to skip running tests
+   Enter the test credentials as supplied by Netaxept **(Note: There are Unit tests which verifies the connection to Netaxept, thus these tests require correct credentials.)** or add "-DskipTests" to skip running tests
    Enter the secret **jwtSecret** for generating the JSON Web Tokens(JWT) via https://jwt.io/
    Configure the Callback URL in Netaxept admin portal
    REST Callback API: